 The Belvedere is an extraordinary viewpoint on the gigantic Mount Rotui and Cook and Opunohu bays.
 This sensational panorama combines all the possible colors for an unforgettable visual.
 The Pineapple Road is a must for all hiking lovers.

-3. Mount Teurafaatiu in Maupiti: The Panorama of the End of the World
+3. Mount Teurafaatiu in Maupiti: At the End of the World

 Maupiti, the last Leeward island, is an intimate and privileged destination.
 There are so few inhabitants and visitors that calm and harmony reign on this small paradise at the end of the world.
 The small size of the island makes it easy and quick for anyone to walk around.
 This tranquility is due in part to the absence of traffic.
 The high island of Maupiti is dominated by Mount Teuraffatiu, which we invite you to climb.